AnneliseRowan/project-2/README.md

 Follow the Reader is the newest app on the market that allows the user to meet new people and share a love of books using our app.
 This app allows the users to looks for other users who have similar tastes in books as well as searching a data base for new books!
 ```

-## User Stories

-* As a user, I want to see a list of books.

-* As a user, I want to be able to create an account.

-* As a registered user, I want to post my owned books.

 ## Live link:

 * [Follow the Reader](https://follow-the-reader.herokuapp.com/)

 * [Github Repository](https://github.com/AnneliseRowan/project-2)

+## User Stories

+* As a user, I want to view the books within the library database.

+* As a user, I want to search for books within the library database.

+* As a user, I want to view suggested users based on books that are in my library.

+* As a user, I want to contact those suggested users.

+* As a user, I want to view other user's profiles.

 ## Contributors: